sphireinc/Foundry/README.md

 Example relationships
 - a Markdown file produces a document
 - a document produces an output
+- a taxonomy term archive produces its own output URL
 - a layout template affects outputs rendered with that layout
 - base.html affects every rendered output
 - a data file can affect many outputs